 In 2018, 13,000 tickets were made available; tickets were 1895 Rand (approximately $135).
 Afrikaburn is committed to transparency, including financial transparency.
 Money from ticket sales goes to health and safety of the event (e.g. fire safety for the burns), certifying the event, the organization and necessary facilities (e.g. toilets).

 In addition to the theme camps, each year the entire event itself has a theme.
-The 2019 theme is EPHEMEROPOLIS.
+The 2020 Afrikaburn theme is AFROBORATORY.

 What to wear to Afrikaburn